 6. Health Foods

 Boulderites take their health and fitness seriously, and it shows in the town’s restaurant scene.
 Thrive offers raw, vegan smoothies, salads and other snacks.
 For gluten-free, GMO-free options, visit Shine Restaurant & Gathering Place, where they also create a line of delicious, herbal potions.
-Native Foods Cafe dishes vegan-friendly, fast-casual food like the Big Ol’ BBQ (Veggie) Burger, while Blooming Beets Kitchen pleases the Paleo crowd.
+Native Foods Cafe dishes vegan-friendly, fast-casual food like the Big Ol’ BBQ (Veggie) Burger, while Flower Child pleases everyone with a shiny-happy interior and colorful cuisine.

 Pick up some healthy fare at Fresh Thymes Eatery, a locally sourced take-out or eat-in marketplace that claims rave reviews for its gluten-free grilled pizzas, burgers, mac and cheese and more.
 Or linger over fresh-pressed organic juices, chicken lettuce wraps and Harrison River wild salmon at Zeal.